AxonIQ/console-framework-client/.github/ISSUE_TEMPLATE/3_bug_report.md

 ---
 name: 'Bug report'
-about: 'Report a bug in AxonIQ Console Framework Client'
+about: 'Report a bug in the Axoniq Platform client'
 title:
 labels: 'Type: Bug'
 ---